attdevsupport/att-html5-sdk/sdk/doc_src/guides/native_android/README.md

 #Creating a Native Android App

-When you create a Sencha Touch application, it runs within the context of your device's browser.
+When you create an HTML5 web application, it runs within the context of your device's browser.
 The source for your application resides on a webserver and is normally loaded into the browser and executed.
-This is a great way to be able to provide easy updates to users and offers you a simple development platform for your application as all that is required is knowledge of the Sencha Touch framework.
+This is a great way to be able to provide easy updates to users and offers you a simple development platform for your application as all that is required is knowledge of HTML5.

 However, there are some limitations to using an HTML5 only solution, especially when you wish to access any of the native device capabilities such as access to the microphone or camera.